Covid-19 Delta outbreak: Record 222 community Covid cases today; another death - NZ Herald

 Officials said the death was of a patient at Auckland City Hospital.

-"The patient, who was in their late-70s, was admitted to hospital on November 11 and subsequently tested positive for Covid-19," todays Ministry of Health statement said.
+"The patient, who was in their late-70s, was admitted to hospital on November 11 and subsequently tested positive for Covid-19," today's Ministry of Health statement said.

 The 222 Covid cases are in Auckland (197), Waikato (20), Northland (1), Wairarapa (2) and Taupō (2).

-Nine of the Waikato cases were from Ôtorohanga, seven from Hamilton, one from Te Awamutu, one from Te Kuiti, and two are awaiting confirmation.
+Nine of the Waikato cases were from Ōtorohanga, seven from Hamilton, one from Te Awamutu, one from Te Kuiti, and two are awaiting confirmation.

 There are 91 people in hospital and seven in ICU.